nicolaspfigueroa/Food2Go/README.md

 - Paste your Stripe public key into the corresponding variable name in "client/Food2Go/App.js.
 - Assign your respective stripe keys to each variable.
 "DB_PASS" should be assigned to your PostgreSQL database password.
 "SECRET_KEY" can be any string, it is required to encrypt passwords for user authentication.
 - Enter "nodemon index.js" within the "server" folder to start the server.
+- Import the "restaurants.csv" file into the Restaurants Table and the "dishes.csv" file into the Dishes Table using pgAdmin4.These files are located in "client/data/info"
+- Sign up for ngrok and download the application.
+Follow the steps listed in the documentation to link your account.
+- Expose the server by entering "ngrok http 3001" into the ngrok terminal.
+Copy the redirected url and paste it into the "client/Food2Go/utils/ngrok.js" file.

 ## Execution